VykingDev/model-viewer/docs/index.md

 - 3.3.0-1.7 Merge upstream version 3.3.0
 - 3.3.0-1.8 Added support for future features.
 - 3.3.0.1.10 Set some default values for attributes not set by legacy offset.json files.
+- 3.3.0.1.11 Reduced memory footprint from the GLB object.
 # Attributes
 ## vto
 Enable the virtual try on (VTO) button.